A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: New Security Issues and Challenges of B5G Due to XAI

 Post-hoc methods for XAI are new components added to ML-based systems.
 This new component can complement the prediction of ML models, weighing heavily on the actions of systems and humans that depend on the ML model.
 In some cases, the explanation itself is more important than the prediction.
 This is the case for AI used in applications having a societal impact, where predictions must be fair and unbiased.
 This is also the case for security applications like detection and response (D\&R), where an explanation is used to counter and recover from detected attacks using appropriate measures.

 Due to the importance of explanation, the XAI component can become the main target of an attack, as depicted in Figure~\ref{fig:new_attack_vector}.
+Penetrating the RIC of ORAN can be a possibility for a malicious third-party app willing to impact the QoS of the system \cite{porambage2023xcaret}.
+Such a manipulation can lead to network congestion, latency issues, and compromised user experiences.
 Directly attacking post-hoc XAI methods can change the explanation while the prediction of the ML model remains the same, as demonstrated in~\cite{kuppa2020black, galli2021reliability}.
 The ML model makes the right decision, but the dependent system or human takes a wrong course of action based on the incorrect explanation.

 XAI may also mask biased ML model results with false reasons. \textit{Fair-washing} \cite{aivodji2019fairwashing} is the misperception that an ML model meets particular requirements while its behavior drastically deviates from its justifications.
 It is demonstrated further that post-hoc explanatory approaches depending on input perturbations, like LIME and SHAP, are unreliable and do not give definitive information regarding fairness~\cite{slack2020fooling}.
 An interpreter-only attack technique known as \textit{scaffolding} is built based on this observation.
 An attacker can generate desired explanations for a given unfair ML model (which uses LIME/SHAP) by masking any biases in the model.
 Through this hack, a compromised XAI method enables hiding biased/unfair outcomes indicating that they are harmless/unbiased.